375 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 371 Beacon to the east and 377

 Louisa Gray died in November of 1951.

 On March 20, 1952, 375 Beacon was purchased from the Wells-Gray family trusts by Ruth Frances (Gallan) Hanna, the wife of attorney Paul Charles Hanna.
 They previously had lived in Framingham.
 They continued to live at 375 Beacon in 1957.
 They subsequently moved back to Framingham, and then, in 1960, to 174 Marlborough.

 The McKenneys continued to live there until about 1962.

 On December 27, 1961, 375 Beacon was purchased from Yvonne McKenney by John Cornish Nott and his wife, Genevieve Margaret (Cronin) Nott.
 They previously had lived at 31 Fairfield.
 They were dance instructors and operated the John Nott School of Dancing at 123 Newbury, which they closed at about the same time as they moved to 375 Beacon.
-They continued to live at 375 Beacon until about 1971, when they moved to Duxbury.
+They continued to live at 375 Beacon until about 1971.